Freezing corn on the cob is an easy way to preserve your corn harvest. Here’s some ideas for you on easy methods to freeze your corn.

 - The bag should looked sucked in around the food.

-If you have one, avacuum sealeris another way to ensure there is no air left in your freezer bag to cause freezer burn.
-Unfortunately, once you break the seal on a vacuum sealed bag it cannot be reclosed without dragging out the vacuum sealer again (Or transfer the contents to a ziplock bag) if there is still food left you want to keep frozen.
+If you have one, a vacuum sealer is another way to ensure there is no air left in your freezer bag to cause freezer burn.
+Unfortunately, once you break the seal on a vacuum sealed bag it cannot be re-sealed without dragging out the vacuum sealer again.

 Freezing corn on the cob in the husks